LakewoodAlive to Host “Embracing Diversity” Community Forum on May 23

 LakewoodAlive hosts community forums pertaining to topics relevant to Lakewood citizens.
-For more information, please contact LakewoodAlive at 216-521-0655.
+For more information regarding the “Embracing Diversity: Fostering Equity and Inclusion in Lakewood” community forum on May 23, please contact the LakewoodAlive office at 216-521-0655.

 An engaged and active citizen is our best asset, and LakewoodAlive works with partners throughout the community to publicly discuss the issues of the day.
 We regularly host Community Forums designed to provide access to experts and resources within a particular field, as well as engage our Lakewood neighbors in meaningful discussions regarding topics pertinent to our community.